Charter

 - bzr-loom, a

-bzr-plugin to work with multiple patches/branches at once (HOWTO, discussion). - Conary and a discussion of how it relates to vcs-pkg.
+- Conary and a discussion of how it relates to vcs-pkg.
+Another discussion on #conary

 Other lists:

-this post about how it’s related to
+- distributions@freedesktop (see this post about how it's related to

-vcs-pkg) - desktop_architects@linux-foundation, although that’s only marginally related.
+) - desktop_architects@linux-foundation, although that's only marginally related.

 Admin: